 Clean Your Ducts

 Make sure to clean your ducts.
-If you follow every tip but leave your ducts untouched, you wil b doig all the work for nothing.
-The cigarette smell and chemicals can get down in the ducts and then just resurface as air blows through them, plaguing your home with the repulsive smell.
+If you follow every tip but leave your ducts untouched, you will be doing all that work for nothing.
+The cigarette smell and chemicals can get down in the ducts and then just resurface as air blows through them, plaguing your home with the smell of smoke.

 Wash Your Walls Down

-Smoke tends to leave its residue and the associated odor on everything it comes in contact with.
-The very walls around your house are one place that can make your home retain the smell of smoke for a long time.
+Smoke tends to leave a residue and an odor on everything it comes in contact with.
+The walls around your house are one place that can make your home smell of smoke for a long time.
 You'll have to wash the smoke residue off the walls to get rid of the smell.
 Repainting after washing will do even more to remove it.
 First, you'll need to wash the walls completely.
-You can use a homemade and natural all-purpose cleaner made by mixing eight parts warm water with one part sodium borate, often sold as a detergent called borax.
+You can use a homemade and natural all-purpose cleaner made by mixing eight parts warm water with one part borax, also known as sodium borate.
 Combine the ingredients in a bucket and use a sponge to dip and scrub the walls of your home.

 Vinegar to Remove Smoke Odor